natalie-frank/natalie-frank.github.io/_pages/talks.md

 permalink: /talks/
 author_profile: true
 ---
+*Adversarial Training for SVMs as a mini-max Algorithm*, Mathematical Analysis of Adversarial Learning, August 2025.

+*Understanding Adversarial Risks for Binary Classificaiton*, IFDS seminar, University of Washington.
+Feburary 2025.

 *Duality and Consistency of Surrogate Risks for Adversarial Binary Classification*, ICIAM, Adversarial Robustness Minisymposium.
 August 2023.

 *On the Existence of the Adversarial Bayes Classifier*, NeurIPS, Spotlight Presentation.
 December 2021.